casper-network/docs-archive/implementation/serialization-standard.rst

 * Payment: The payment code for contained smart contract.
 * Session: The stored contract itself.
 * Approvals: A list of signatures:
 * is_valid: A flag that marks the validity of the deploy.
-Do note that is the only field within the struct that is not serialized.
+Note that it is the only field within the struct that is not serialized.

 Deploy-Hash
 ~~~~~~~~~~~~